Tusharr-Bansal/shiprouting/README.md

     * **Fuel Consumption:** Minimizing fuel usage to reduce operational costs and environmental impact.
     * **Voyage Time:** Ensuring the fastest possible transit.
     * **Safety/Risk:** Evaluating environmental factors to avoid conditions that could endanger the vessel, cargo, and crew.
-* **Indian Ocean Specific:** Tailored to address the unique maritime conditions and lack of specialized routing tools for the Indian Ocean.
+* **Indian Ocean Specific:** Tailored to address the maritime conditions and lack of specialized routing tools for the Indian Ocean.
-* **Hybrid Algorithmic Approach:** Combines multiple powerful optimization techniques to find a robust solution.
+* **Hybrid Algorithmic Approach:** Combines multiple optimization techniques to find a robust solution.
 * **Versatile & Adaptable:** Built with a scope to add more optimization parameters and handle various ship types and characteristics.

 ***